 \paragraph{Evaluation Metrics.} We report the models' Clean and Robust Accuracy (RA, \%) against multiple composite adversarial attacks.
 The RA aims to evaluate the model accuracy toward the fraction of perturbed examples retrieved from the test set which is correctly classified.
-We also provide the attack success rate (ASR, \%) in the appendices, in which the higher indicates the stronger attack.
+We also provide the attack success rate (ASR, \%) in Appendix G, in which the higher indicates the stronger attack.